PaulNewman-M/udemy/README.md

   10.3) Padding, Margin
   <img src="http://res.cloudinary.com/duqwfkttw/image/upload/v1497389941/Screen_Shot_2017-06-13_at_2.38.41_PM_jclvkn.png">

-  %%%
-  11) What's the best practice for putting multiple projects in a git repository?
+11)<b> What's the best practice for putting multiple projects in a git repository?</b>

 A single repository can contain multiple independent branches, called orphan branches.
 Orphan branches are completely separate from each other; they do not share histories.